 As 1980 was approaching, a troublesome trend was reported.
 The daily or near-daily use of marijuana by high school seniors almost doubled between 1975 to 1978.

 Almost 1 in 9 seniors were smoking marijuana daily.
-Kids just entering their teenage years were boasting how easy it was to buy on the street or from friends.
+Kids just entering their teenage years were boasting about how easy it was to buy on the street or from friends.

 Understandably so, parents became angry.